youpy/nihonbashi/README.md

 # nihonbashi

-A type-safe routing library for Typescript
+A type-safe routing utility for Typescript

 ## install